ApoloRossi/ifood-mobile-test/README.md

 * For the first release we will only support english language

 ### Hints
-* You may use Twitter's oficial API (https://developer.twitter.com) to fetch user's tweets
+* You may use Twitter's oficial API (https://developer.twitter.com) to fetch userModel's tweets
 * Google's Natural Language API (https://cloud.google.com/natural-language/) may help you with sentimental analysis.

 ## Non functional requirements